About Bob Randall

 On stage Bob plays standard country songs from today while blending in originals creating a truly unique, fun and memorable experience.
 Bob’s music is fun to dance to and sing along to.

 Bob has worked with many national artists from Wheeling, West Virginia and Nashville, Tennessee throughout his career.
-He’s recorded six albums (two recorded at Sony Studios in Nashville) and two new music videos, “I Ain’t Getting’ Rich In Nashville” and “Don’t Mean To Brag.”
+He’s recorded seven albums (two recorded at Sony Studios in Nashville) and several music videos.

-Also performs covers of the old school country music greats: Marty Robbins, Jim Reeves, Johnny Cash, Hank Williams, Merle Haggard, Waylon Jennings, George Jones, David Alan Coe, and Ray Price.
+Originals as well as covers of old school country music greats like Johnny Cash, Hank Williams, Merle Haggard, Waylon Jennings, George Jones, David Alan Coe, Travis Tritt, and Ray Price

 Inducted into the New York State Country Music Hall of Fame